llogiq/mutagen/README.md

 ### A Word of Warning

-mutagen will change the code you annotate with the `#[mutate]` attribute.
-As long as you use it with safe code, all is well.
-However, running mutagen against unsafe code will very probably break its invariants, with possible dire consequences.
-So don't run mutagen against modules containing unsafe code under any circumstances.
+Mutagen will change the code you annotate with the `#[mutate]` attribute.
+This can have dire consequences in some cases.

+*Do not use `#[mutate]` with unsafe code.* Doing this would very probably break its invariants.
+So don't run mutagen against modules or functions containing unsafe code under any circumstances.

+*Do not use `#[mutate]` for code that can cause damage if buggy*.
+By corrupting the behavior or sanity checks of some parts of the program, dangerous accidents can happen.
+For example by overwriting the wrong file or sending credentials to the wrong server.

+*Use `mutagen` as `dev-dependency`, unless otherwise necessary.* Compiling `mutagen` and its plugin is time-intensive and library-users should not have to download `mutagen` as a dependency.

+*Use `#[mutate]` for tests only.* This is done by always annotating functions or modules with `#[cfg_attr(test, mutate)]` instead, which applies the `#[mutate]` annotation only in `test` mode.
+If a function is annotated with plain `#[mutate]` in every mode, the mutation-code is baked into the code even when compiled for release versions.
+However, when using `mutagen` as `dev-dependency`, adding a plain `#[mutate]` attribute will result in compilation errors in non-test mode since the compiler does not find the annotation.

 ### Using mutagen

 Again, remember you need a nightly `rustc` to compile the plugin.
-Add the plugin and helper library as a dev-dependency to your `Cargo.toml`:
+Add the plugin and helper library as a `dev-dependency` to your `Cargo.toml`:

 ```rust
 [dev-dependencies]